tpunt/PHP7-Reference/README.md

 **BC Breaks**
- - Code that relied upon the old evaluation order must be rewritten to explicity use that evaluation order with curly braces (see middle column of the above).
+ - Code that relied upon the old evaluation order must be rewritten to explicitly use that evaluation order with curly braces (see middle column of the above).
 This will make the code both forwards compatible with PHP 7.x and backwards compatible with PHP 5.x